georgebyte/georgebyte.com/knowledge/software-engineering/product-development.md

 * [+] Faster you can get something in front of users, faster you'll verify you are building what users want and adjust the course.
 * [+] To achieve faster iterations you must strip all unnecessary requirements from scope and you'll really be developing a MVP with less over-engineering.
+* [-] MVPs can be used as cover for rushing to a less thoughtful solution without considering the context or the long-term implications.[^2]
 * [-] If the quality is bellow a certain threshold, users won't use the product and you'll get no useful feedback except "The app is broken!!".

 ## Feature design